John Dill

-Sir John Greer Dill, GCB, CMG, DSO (25 December 1881 – 4 November 1944) was a senior British Army officer with service in both the First World War and the Second World War.
-From May 1940 to December 1941 he was the Chief of the Imperial General Staff (CIGS), the professional head of the British Army, and subsequently served in Washington, D.C., as Chief of the British Joint Staff Mission and then Senior British Representative on the Combined Chiefs of Staff (CCS).
+Field Marshal Sir John Greer Dill, GCB, CMG, DSO (25 December 1881 – 4 November 1944) was a senior British Army officer with service in both the First World War and the Second World War.
+From May 1940 to December 1941 he was the Chief of the Imperial General Staff, the professional head of the British Army, and subsequently served in Washington, D.C., as Chief of the British Joint Staff Mission and then Senior British Representative on the Combined Chiefs of Staff.

 Early life

-Born in Lurgan, County Armagh, Ireland in 1881, Dill's father was the local bank manager and his mother was a Greer from Woodville, Lurgan.
-Always intended for a career in the services, Dill attended the Methodist College Belfast, Cheltenham College in England and the Royal Military College at Sandhurst.
+Born in Ireland in Lurgan, County Armagh, on 25 December 1881, John Greer Dill's father, also named John, (and who died when the younger John was just twelve years old) was the local bank manager and his mother, Jane, (who died just months after her husband) was a Greer from Woodville, Lurgan.
+With the death of both parents, "John and his sister were then cared for by an uncle, the Reverend Joseph Grundy Burton".

-Military career
+Always intended for a career in the armed forces, Dill, along with his sister, Nicolina Frances, attended Methodist College Belfast, from 1887 to 1889.
+This was followed by his education at Cheltenham College in Gloucestershire, England and the Royal Military College, Sandhurst.
+According to historian Richard Doherty, Dill's conduct at Sandhurst were "exemplary" although there "were no indications of the outstanding intelligence for which he would later be noted and his marks were described as mediocre".

+Early life and military career

-From Sandhurst Dill was commissioned on 8 May 1901 as a second lieutenant into the 1st Battalion of the Leinster Regiment and was posted to South Africa to see out the Second Boer War.
+From Sandhurst Dill was commissioned on 8 May 1901 as a second lieutenant into the 1st Battalion of the Leinster Regiment, one of eight Irish infantry regiments then in existence in the British Army.
+The newly-commissioned young officer was posted to South Africa with his battalion to see out the final stages of the Second Boer War.
 After the end of the war in June 1902, Dill left Cape Town with other men of his battalion on the SS Englishman in late September 1902, arriving at Southampton the following month, from where they were posted to Fermoy.

-Dill was appointed regimental adjutant on 15 August 1906, having previously been assistant adjutant from 1902.
-Promoted to captain on 12 July 1911, he was seconded to study at the Staff College, Camberley from 1 February 1913, and was still there on the outbreak of the First World War eighteen months later.
+Dill, by now a lieutenant since 15 August 1903 (later antedated to 27 May), was appointed as his battalion's adjutant on 15 August 1906, having previously been assistant adjutant from 1902.
+Promoted to captain on 12 July 1911, and by now having "demonstrated an aptitude for staff duties", he was seconded to study at the Staff College, Camberley from 1 February 1913, and was still there on the outbreak of the First World War eighteen months later.